 This guidance applies to children and adolescents who are participating in and/or returning to physical activity, inclusive of but not limited to, organized sports and physical education class within school.
 Pediatricians should consider any children or adolescents who participate in any physical activity, organized or not, to fall within the context of this guidance.

-This update clarifies CDC guidance for quarantine, isolation and community levels as it relates to sports and provides guidelines for return to physical activity after a COVID-19 diagnosis.
+This update clarifies CDC guidance for quarantine. isolation, and community levels as it relates to sports and provides guidelines for return to physical activity after a COVID-19 diagnosis.

 Approximately 35 to 45 million youth 6 to 18 years of age participate in some form of athletics.
 The COVID-19 pandemic has affected many aspects of the lives of children and families, including youth sport activity.
 As children present for health supervision visits and preparticipation physical evaluations, parents and athletes likely will ask questions about how best to ensure safety when considering a return to sports participation and physical activity.
 This guidance is intended for pediatricians to inform families on how to mitigate risk and prevent the spread of SARS-CoV-2, the virus that causes COVID-19, to others within sports and other physical activities.
 Pediatricians should also refer to their state regulations and guidance associated with return to sports as states are allowing practice and competition to resume at different stages.

 All children should have an annual health supervision visit, which ideally incorporates the preparticipation physical evaluation (PPE; also known as the sports physical).
 Pediatricians should inquire about any known SARS-CoV-2 infections and vaccination/booster status since the last evaluation and should document it within the patient’s medical record.
-The AAP strongly recommends that all people who are eligible should receive the primary series of the COVID-19 vaccine, receive a booster dose when recommended, and continue to follow transmission mitigation recommendations as described by the CDC.
+The AAP strongly recommends that all people who are eligible should receive the primary series of the COVID-19 vaccine, receive booster doses when recommended, and continue to follow transmission mitigation recommendations as described by the CDC.

 The PPE History form and Physical Examination form have been revised to incorporate questions regarding COVID-19 history and COVID-19 vaccination status.
 As part of the PPE, appropriate screening and guidance back to physical activity should be provided as outlined in this document.
 Please note: Athletes who have a current PPE (per state and local guidance) on file should not need to complete another examination or history form.